osmosis-labs/osmosis/x/cosmwasmpool/README.md

 ## Key Components

 - **Keeper**: The module's keeper is responsible for managing the state of the CosmWasm pools, including creating and initializing pools, querying pool data, and executing privileged operations such as swaps using the CosmWasm sudo message.
+   * `InitializePool`: Initializes a new CosmWasm pool by instantiating a Wasm contract and storing the pool model in the keeper.
+   * `Swap operations`: Swap operations like `SwapExactAmountIn` and `SwapExactAmountOut` are implemented, allowing users to perform swaps within the CosmWasm pools.
+   * `Swap estimation`: Functions like CalcOutAmtGivenIn, and CalcInAmtGivenOut are provided to calculate prices and amounts for swap operations.
+   * `Pool information`: Functions like `CalculateSpotPrice`, `GetPool`, `GetPoolAssets`, `GetPoolBalances`, `GetPoolTotalShares` allow for querying the state of the CosmWasm pools.

 - **Query and Sudo functions**: The module includes generic functions to query CosmWasm smart contracts and execute sudo messages.